BrotherFatcake/notes/MongoDB/Mongoose.md

             //assign the request body[dataArg] to toUpdate[dataArg] object

-        //modelName call findByAndUpdate with args request params id and object with $set/val pair where val is makeUpdate
+        //modelName call findByAndUpdate with args request params id, {object} with $set/val pair where val is toUpdate, {object} of new: true, and function w/ no args

-        //then dataName => respond with status 204, json message naming request body id has been updated, and end with no args
-            //where data name (ex. student or post or data) is the object being returned
+            //respond with json message non-object
+                //ex -> res.json(`${req.body.id} has been updated`)

+            //OR

+            //respond with json object message
+                //ex -> res.json({ "code": "200", "reason": "SUCCESS", "location": "", "message": `User record has been updated` })

 //ERROR CATCHER